Cédric Sbirrazzuoli: Career

 The following year, Sbirrazzuoli made his debut in the Bathurst 12 Hour, racing with T2 Racing in the Invitational class.
 Despite testing for Optimum Motorsport in March of that year, Sbirrazzuoli only competed in one more race in 2020, taking part in the 24 Hours of Spa with Dinamic Motorsport.
 The following year, Sbirrazzuoli returned to AF Corse, with whom he competed on a part-time basis in both the Italian GT Endurance and Sprint championships, taking a lone GT Cup win at Mugello in the former and a best result of second at Imola in the latter.

+Sbirrazzuoli driving a Ferrari 488 GT3 for AF Corse at the 2022 Road to Le Mans.

 Staying with AF Corse for 2022, Sbirrazzuoli competed alongside Hugo Delacour in both the GT World Challenge Europe Sprint Cup and the GT World Challenge Europe Endurance Cup alongside Alessandro Balzan for the latter.
-In the former, Sbirrazzuoli took two class wins at Brands Hatch and Zandvoort on his way to fourth in the Pro-Am points.
-Whereas in the latter, Sbirrazzuoli took two Gold Cup podiums at Imola and Hockenheimring as he ended the year sixth in class.
+In the former, Sbirrazzuoli took two class wins at Brands Hatch and Zandvoort on his way to fourth in the Pro-Am points, whereas in the latter, Sbirrazzuoli took two Gold Cup podiums at Imola and Hockenheimring as he ended the year sixth in class.

 Having sat out most of 2023, Sbirrazzuoli reunited with Conquest Racing for the final three rounds of the GT4 America Series.
 At the end of the year, Sbirrazzuoli also returned to AF Corse to compete in the final round of the GT World Challenge Europe Endurance Cup at Barcelona, where he finished third in the Silver class.

 After winning the 2024 Bathurst 12 Hour in the Invitational class, Sbirrazzuoli returned to the IMSA SportsCar Championship, with Conquest Racing for the Endurance rounds alongside Manny Franco and Albert Costa.
-Starting off the season with a third-place finish at the 24 Hours of Daytona, Sbirrazzuoli finished second at the Six Hours of The Glen before winning the Petit Le Mans at the end of the year.
+Starting off the season with a third-place finish at the 24 Hours of Daytona, Sbirrazzuoli finished second at the Six Hours of The Glen before winning Petit Le Mans at the end of the year.
 Sbirrazzuoli then returned to AF Corse for the 2024–25 Asian Le Mans Series season alongside Riccardo Agostini and Custodio Toledo.
 In the three-round season, Sbirrazzuoli scored a lone podium in the season-opening round at Sepang, which helped him to finish 13th in the GT points.

-Sbirrazzuoli was retained by Conquest Racing as the team's third driver for the 2025 IMSA SportsCar Championship season, as he remained with AF Corse to race in select rounds of the European Le Mans Series.
+Sbirrazzuoli was retained by Conquest Racing as the team's third driver for the 2025 IMSA SportsCar Championship season, competing in the first two races of the season before leaving the team ahead of Watkins Glen.
+Sbirrazzuoli was also set to race in select rounds of the European Le Mans Series for AF Corse as a stand-in for Lilou Wadoux, but ultimately didn't race as Wadoux left Super GT to focus on ELMS.

+Death

+Sbirrazzuoli died on 20 August 2026, his 39th birthday, following a bout with cancer.
+He had married his girlfriend Martina in June of that year.